-A Certified Midwife has a background in a health-related field other than nursing, then goes through a master’s level midwifery education program.
-They have similar training to Certified Nurse Midwives conform to the same standards, but Certified Midwives are not required to have the nursing component.
+A Certified Midwife has a background in a health-related field other than nursing and then goes through a master’s level midwifery education program.
+They have similar training to Certified Nurse Midwives and conform to the same standards, but Certified Midwives are not required to have the nursing component.

 The majority of midwives in the U.S. are Certified Professional Midwives.
 This certification does not have a college degree requirement.
-A Certified Professional Midwife gains their experience through clinical training under the supervision of a midwife.
+Certified Professional Midwife gain their experience through clinical training under the supervision of a midwife.

 Licensing in the United States

 Licensing of midwives in the United States varies by state.
 If you want to see details on your state, the Midwives Alliance of North America breaks down each state’s laws.
-Certified Nurse Midwives are licensed in all 50 states in the U.S. 35 states recognize Certified Professional Midwives.
+Certified Nurse Midwives are licensed in all 50 states in the U.S. Certified Professional Midwives are licensed to practice in 35 states.
 Certified Midwives are licensed in only five states in the U.S.

 Licensing plays a significant role in who is legally allowed to attend births based on the setting.
-Traditionally midwives attend the majority of out-of-hospital births.
+Traditionally, midwives attend the majority of out-of-hospital births.
 This report on trends in out-of-hospital births breaks down what type of care provider attended births based on location.
 Certified Nurse Midwives and Certified Midwives attend about 1/3 of planned home births.
-Half of the planned home births were attended by non-CNM/CM midwives.
+Non-CNM/CM midwives attended half of the planned home births.
 Physicians attended less than 1%.
-Shout out to Dr. Stu and a handful of physicians attending home births.

 CNM/CM midwives attended just over 56% of births at a birth center.
 36.7% by non-CNM/CM midwives, and only 2.7% by physicians.